MarkusChardonnet/Probabilistic_forecasting_for_Anomaly_Detection/README.md

 - [x] implement coordinate wise scoring
 - [x] implement plotting of selected (instead of all) dists
 - [x] run
+- [] maybe try a dataset with static instead of dynamic features

 **14.03.2025**:
 - [x] fix the bug in the real dataset generation that caused the dynamic features not to be used